OpenHeartDevelopers/meshtools3d/README.md

 * triangle re-orientation with outward normals (when boudary is extracted)

 ### Surface region points
-This functionality, actually disabled, determine endo, epii,  mitral valves nodes, etc  on the boundary, when these region are constrained by another one.
+This functionality determines endo, epi,  mitral valves nodes, etc  on the boundary, when these region are constrained by another one.
+Endocardium and Epicardium surfaces are given as output and determined as the regions with the largest number of points (epicardium) and the second region with the largest number of points (endocardium) within the extracted ones.

 ## Installation